9 Facts Design Engineers Need to Know About Photo Etching

 7. Prototype To Large Volume Production

-If you are starting to plan for the manufacturing phase and are seeking a metal fabricator, photo etching is an excellent choice for both prototyping and large volume.
+If you are starting to plan for the manufacturing phase and are seeking a metal fabricator, photo etching is an excellent choice for both prototyping and larger production runs.

 As mention previously, compound tooling makes prototyping cost-effective.
 And even better, if the design needs tweaking, then it is easy to change.

-When the right design is finalized, the photochemical etching process is capable of running small, medium and large volume lots.
+When the right design is finalized, the photochemical etching process can scale part volume into higher quantities.

 8. Technical Assistance